 Size: 6.00 x 9.00 in

-An innocent woman attacked.
-An underworld kingpin and his brutal thugs.
-Can Ryan Kaine deliver justice to them all?
+An innocent woman is attacked.
+An underworld kingpin and his brutal thugs close in.
+One man can deliver justice to them all.

-Content warning: this book contains a scene of sexual violence.
+Content warning: this book contains one scene of sexual violence.

 Monday 23rd November—Teddy Tedesco